hadynz/obsidian-kindle-plugin/README.md

   Amazon sync only)
 - **Sync on startup [default: off]**: Enable to always automatically sync your latest highlights using your Amazon account
-- **Reset sync**: Wipe your sync history (number of books and highlights synced).
-Does **not** delete any previously synced notes from your vault
 - **Amazon region**: Select the Amazon account region which has your Kindle highlights data.
-  Currently only global (.com), India, Japan and Spain are supported
+  Currently only global (.com), India, Japan, Spain and Germany are supported
 - **Sign out**: Log out from your Amazon account (appears only if you have logged in)

 ## Usage